MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 ## Step 3 - Set up Intune

 Intune uses many features in Azure AD, including your domain, your users, and your groups.
-You can also create new users and new groups to fit your company needs.
+You can also create new users and new groups to fit your organization needs.
 For example, you can create a group called **iOS devices** or **All HR users**.
 If you have Azure AD Premium, you can use [dynamic groups](groups-add.md) to automatically add users and devices to groups based on rules you create.

 This step focuses on setting up Intune and getting it ready for you to manage your devices.
+Here's an overview:

 1. **[Confirm your devices are supported](supported-devices-browsers.md)**.
 Confirm your Android, iOS/iPadOS, macOS, and Windows devices are supported.
 If your organization includes devices that aren't supported, then the policies aren't applied to those devices.